robertu94/clcc/README.md

 	-p	the OpenCL platform to use
 	-q	print less output
-	--	only options passed to the OpenCL compiler after this
+	--	only options passed to the OpenCL compiler after this Environmental
+	CLCC_PLATFORM	the OpenCL platform to use; overwritten by options CLCC_DEVICE	the OpenCL device to use; overwritten by options
 ```

 `device` and `platform` accept arbitrary regular expressions which they match case insensitively to those reported by OpenCL.